Differences Between U.S.-Based & Overseas Agencies

 The differences in time and working hours was the main reason why we shifted closer home…the lengthy back and forth became a tad bit too much.

-For other companies, though, the longer turnaround times – often up to 24 hours or more – were a deal breaker.
 “In fact, the differences in time and working hours was the main reason why we shifted closer home,” says Alina Clark of CocoDoc.
 “The emails would be late because they came in past our working hours, or the inverse.
 The lengthy back and forth became a tad bit too much at some point.
 Getting messages across became hard because answers would be delayed, not due to anyone’s fault, but because we were working across different time zones.”

 For Stephen Halasnik, Managing Partner of Financing Solutions, this barrier to communication affected more than just the timeliness of emails and completion of tasks.
 “The process of SEO, at least for me, is very collaborative,” he says.
 “I found in SEO that I can’t just give the SEO work to my agency and let them go,” adding that it’s critical for him to instead “stay involved.”
 The time difference in working with overseas agencies made this impossible.